A women’s group supporting the McDowell Sonoran Conservancy

 Engage women to become members through a minimum annual membership gift of $100.
 Benefits of membership include the opportunity to help create unique experiences through committee involvement, opportunity to attend unique events, and the opportunity to learn more about project areas.

-Share Sonoran Desert Women projects with individuals who have been identified as potentially having an interest in the Conservancy’s mission and the project to help raise funds and create deep relationships with community leaders.
+Share Conservancy Women projects with individuals who have been identified as potentially having an interest in the Conservancy’s mission and the project to help raise funds and create deep relationships with community leaders.

 Work with city and state historians to gather the history of the area with a focus on women and families.
 Oversee the story-collecting process to obtain video and audio stories to be shared with the public.